Solar Panels in Cranbrook, Kent

 Do I need planning permission for solar panels?

-Most residential solar installations in the UK are permitted development and don't require planning permission, provided panels don't project more than 200mm from the roof surface.
-Listed buildings and conservation areas may have additional requirements.
+Most residential solar installations in the UK are classed as permitted development and do not require planning permission, provided panels do not project more than 200mm from the roof surface.
+Listed buildings, conservation areas, Areas of Outstanding Natural Beauty (AONBs), and World Heritage Sites may have additional requirements from your local planning authority.
+Ground-mounted systems are also permitted development if they do not exceed 9m² in area.
+Your MCS-certified installer can advise on any local restrictions that apply to your property.

 Sources